-The most important specialist field among the projects sponsored in the area of science and research is that of forest sciences.
-At present, more than 80 projects are being supported across the world – from Greenland to China.
-An important partner is the Albert-Ludwigs University in Freiburg where, thanks to the Eva Mayr-Stihl Foundation, there is an endowed professorship of forest history.
-“In this area we not only look back, but also address very topical subjects”, explains Robert Mayr.
-For example, the exceptional research work of young scientists is recognized by the biennial German Forest Science Prize.
-New in the Eva Mayr-Stihl Foundation’s portfolio are the endowed professorship of Forest Genetics as well as the Eva Mayr-Stihl professorship for Cross-scale material characterization at the Department of Sustainable Systems Engineering (INATECH) at Freiburg University.
+The most important specialist area among the funded projects in the science and research sector have so far been sustainability research and forest sciences.
+More than 80 projects are currently being supported worldwide - from Greenland to China.
+A major partner is the Albert-Ludwigs-Universität Freiburg, which thanks to the Eva Mayr-Stihl Foundation has been endowed with a professorship for forest and forest history since 2005.
+"We not only look back, but also deal with very current topics," explains Robert Mayr.
+For example, particularly outstanding research work by young scientists is awarded the German Forest Science Prize every two years.
+New to the Eva Mayr-Stihl Foundation's portfolio are, among other things, the endowed professorship for forest genetics at the University of Freiburg and increased funding for the profile field “Environment and Sustainability”.

 One of the great concerns of the Eva Mayr-Stihl Foundation is to enable physicians, researchers and scientists to devote their attention to further advances in modern medicine.
 The focus of sponsorship in this case is on the Klinikum Stuttgart.
 The training of young staff has been supported for many years, a liver center and the center for lung medicine were set up and the “Stuttgart Cancer Center (SCC) –Eva Mayr-Stihl Tumor Center” was established.
 The latter serves to promote the interdisciplinary exchange of information among specialists to the benefit of more than 11,000 patients annually.
 The foundation has already signaled its support to the Klinikum for the coming years.
 “There are still more areas where we can work together to make a difference”, says Eva Mayr-Stihl.
-Example: A research center for mucoviscidosis and the requisite respiratory equipment is to be set up.
-Furthermore, it is the wish of the physicians to push ahead with research into individualized precision medicine for the treatment of tumor patients.
+Example: A new center for personalized medicine that is being established with the help of the foundation.
+The interdisciplinary care of cancer patients at the Stuttgart Clinic is massively strengthened by funding from the Eva Mayr-Stihl Foundation.

 Art & Culture